-Parents are asked to go to the teacher, coach, staff member or administrator when a conflict takes place to resolve things quickly.
-To best resolve the conflict, we need to work through the proper chain of command, handling things at the lowest level first, before taking things to the next level (appropriate administrator).
+Parents are asked to go to the teacher, coach, staff member or administrator when a conflict takes place to resolve things quickly, while not acting in anger.

 During times of conflict, it is also important to pray for the individual that the conflict exists with, so that we don't gossip about one another.
 Gossip should not have a place at ACA.
 It is our desire to resolve conflict with parents and families in a manner that is glorifying to God so that we can effectively partner together for the student's success.